 - Both of you are much more likely to comply with agreements that meet your needs than custody imposed on you by a judge.

 How does mediation work?

 I will meet with each of the parties/parents in a room that allows for privacy and safety.
-For some, it may be OK for everyone to sit at one table and discuss issues.
+For some, it may be okay for everyone to sit at one table and discuss issues.
 Other parties may want to break up into separate rooms and discuss things privately.
 Parties/parents may elect to bring their attorneys with them, and this is advisable.
 After a brief description of the process, guidelines are set, confidentiality is explained, and the parties are asked to sign a paper saying they agree to mediate.
 Parents may work toward creating a plan for co-parenting, as well as discuss assets, debts and spousal support.

 Through mediation, parties have an opportunity to tailor a plan specifically suited for their needs and the needs of their children.
 The mediator will usually meet privately with each party to explore more fully the facts and needs of the parties.
 This gives the participants the opportunity to communicate to the mediator their real interests, as well as vent any anger or frustration outside the presence of the opposing party.

 The mediator will communicate ideas and proposals to the other party, when a party approves it, so that an agreement can be reached.
 The agreement is then written and signed by both parties.

 What if I have domestic violence in my marriage?

 It is believed by many legal professionals that mediation is a safer form of legal resolution for divorce than litigation when domestic violence is involved.
 I have 14 hours of domestic violence training, which is required in the state of Alabama when domestic violence claims are apart of the mediation.

 Why would I use a Co-Parenting Counselor instead of an attorney to mediate my divorce?